New Brunswick: Provincial finances

 In 2015, New Brunswick had the most poorly-performing economy of any Canadian province, with a per capita income of $28,000.
 The government has historically run at a large deficit.
 With about half of the population being rural, it is expensive for the government to provide education and health services, which account for 60 per cent of government expenditure.
 Thirty-six per cent of the provincial budget is covered by federal cash transfers.

 The government has frequently attempted to create employment through subsidies, which has often failed to generate long-term economic prosperity and has resulted in bad debt, examples of which include Bricklin, Atcon, and the Marriott call centre in Fredericton.

 According to a 2014 study by the Atlantic Institute for Market Studies, the large public debt is a very serious problem.
 Government revenues are shrinking because of a decline in federal transfer payments.
 Though expenditures are down (through government pension reform and a reduction in the number of public employees), they have increased relative to GDP, necessitating further measures to reduce debt in the future.

 In the 2014–15 fiscal year, provincial debt reached $12.2 billion or 37.7 per cent of nominal GDP, an increase over the $10.1 billion recorded in 2011–12.
 The debt-to-GDP ratio is projected to fall to 36.7% in 2019–20.

+Politics

+Since the mid-20th century, New Brunswick has seen itself sway between being governed under either the Progressive Conservative Party or the Liberal Association, with both having seen several terms in power.
+Since this time period, New Brunswick had also generally elected Premiers who were generally younger, with most Premiers being elected in their thirties; this trend changed significantly following the 2018 provincial election, which saw Blaine Higgs take provincial office at age 64, the oldest in the province's history.